anc5c07/anc5c07-site/_posts/2023-04-26-jointmeeting.md

 [![Aurora Market setting up!](/assets/images/aurora/setting-up.jpg)](/assets/images/aurora/setting-up.jpg)
 <p class="caption">Aurora Market setting up!</p>

 They are seeking a Class B Retail license (to sell alcohol as part of grocery operations) and a Class C Tavern license (to serve alcohol in the basement event space).
-I'll post the ABCA placard here once it's posted.
+I'll share the ABCA placard here once it's posted.
 Aurora Market has voluntarily offered their existing [Settlement Agreement](https://abca.dc.gov/page/settlement-agreements) (SA) as a template ([it can be read here](https://abca.dc.gov/sites/default/files/dc/sites/abra/publication/attachments/500%20Irving%20Street%20NW%20-%203%201%202023.pdf)), and is also seeking approval for a [Stipulated License](https://abca.dc.gov/page/stipulated-licenses) (SL) to begin operating with ANC approval before they have their final licensing.

 ### ABCA/ANC processes
 An alcohol license [can be protested](https://abca.dc.gov/page/license-protests) by: